HappySeaFox/sail/FAQ.md

 #
 priority=MEDIUM

 # Short codec name.
-Must be uppercase.
+Must be uppercase letters and numbers only.
 Cannot be empty.
 #
 name=ABC